emnextech/emnexmovies/RAILWAY_GUIDE.md

 #### Step 2: Configure Service

-Railway will auto-detect your project.
-You need to configure it:
+**⚠️ CRITICAL:** Railway will auto-detect your project, but you MUST configure the Root Directory:

 1. **Click on your service** (it will be named after your repo)
 2. Go to **Settings** tab
-3. Configure the following:

-   **Root Directory:**
-   - Set to: `backend`
+3. **Scroll down to "Root Directory"** section
+4. **Set Root Directory to:** `backend`
+   - This is the MOST IMPORTANT setting!
-   - This tells Railway where your Node.js app is
+   - This tells Railway to treat the `backend/` folder as the root of your app
+   - Without this, Railway will try to build from the project root and fail

+5. Configure the following commands (should auto-detect after setting root directory):

    **Start Command:**
    - Should auto-detect: `npm start`
    - If not, set it to: `npm start`
+   - **DO NOT include `cd backend`** - Railway is already in the backend folder

    **Build Command:**
    - Should auto-detect: `npm install`
    - If not, set it to: `npm install`
+   - **DO NOT include `cd backend`** - Railway is already in the backend folder

 #### Step 3: Set Environment Variables